linhduongtuan/skin_cnn/README.md

   * matplotlib
   * pillow (see below)

-Conflicts: pytorch v1.4 and lower & pillow v7+ don't play nice together -- either use the pytorch nightlies (1.5 or higher) or force install pillow==6
+Conflicts:\npytorch v1.4 and lower & pillow v7+ don't play nice together -- either use the pytorch nightlies (1.5 or higher) or force install pillow==6

-Runtimes: CUDA -- it's strongly recommended that training be done on GPU, otherwise it is S L O W
+Runtimes:\nCUDA -- it's strongly recommended that training be done on GPU, otherwise it is S L O W